adiksha23/MNSIT_Digit_Classifier/README.md

 # MNSIT_Digit_Classifier
-Self Project that classifies hand-written digits
+Self Project that classifies hand-written digits from the MNSIT datasets